tarunkumar519/facedetection-master/README.md

-# facedetection-master
-Facial recognition using opencv
+# Face Detection using OpenCV